apex-dev-tools/outline-parser/README.md

 * `sbt clean` - Removes most build files and artifacts.
 * `sbt scalafmtAll` - Reformat code files using scalafmt.

+### Testing Samples

+The test suite requires access to the [apex-samples](https://github.com/apex-dev-tools/apex-samples).
+To download run

+    git clone -b v1.0.2 --recurse-submodules

+Set the environment variable `SAMPLES` to the installed location.

 ### Release

 Releases are automated via workflow on publishing a release.
 Create a `v` prefixed tag at the same time on the commit to be released (e.g. `v1.0.0`).